NanoGamesDev1976/NanoGamesDev1976/README.md

 - 👋 Hi, I’m @NanoGamesDev1976
-- 👀 I’m interested in fronht/back and games developmnet
+- 👀 I’m interested in back/front and games development
 - 🌱 I’m currently learning unity,blender,aws,js
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...